Velvet (film): Critical response

 For Variety, Bok noted, "The biggest drawback of the pilot was that the physical stunts performed by the four athletic women seemed too obviously the work of stunt people."
 Bok continued, "[Velvet] had the usual liberal dollops of slickness and posh locations that Aaron Spelling is noted for...the Spelling veneer always suggests a fighting chance to get at least a moderate audience reaction, but in this instance, ABC passed on Velvet."

 As Velvet was inspired by the unique independent portrayal of women in Charlie’s Angels in the 1970s, John Corry for The New York Times noted, "Velvet is almost interesting here; it is showing us the ideal American woman."

 Ernest Callenbach compared screenwriter Ned Wynn's work positively to his successful father's: "surprisingly well written: affluence, the sixties, drugs, sex, alcoholism like his father’s, done with wry humor now well in control."

 Television films for the ABC Network

 Velvet was released as a Television film exclusively for the American Broadcasting Company in 1984.
 It followed the weekly anthology series of ABC Movie of the Week from 1969 to 1975.
 It encouraged the saga of movies that were named 'made-for-television.'
 These films typically had significantly lower budgets than blockbuster films; however, notable directors and producers often jumped aboard these projects to boost their appeal.
-Filmmaker Stanley Kubrick directed the film Room 237, which was named one of the top 10 best television movies by Rotten Tomatoes for Screen Rant.